o8is/hostasis-cli/README.md

 1. Go to [Hostasis app](https://hostasis.io)
 2. Navigate to your Reserves page
-3. Click "Export Reserve Key" for the reserve you want to use
+3. Click "Export Reserve Key" for the vault you want to use
 4. Authenticate with your passkey
 5. Copy the private key
 6. Store it securely in your CI/CD secrets